jdido08/TheShapesOfStories/README.md

 - descriptors creation setup good for now but can be optimized for sure

 need to do:
-- format/style for protognist
+- format/style for protognist --> done
 - make some shape functions e.g. step-by-step parameterized
 - download all font that could be used to computer
 - make the title font bold